-- Begin coordinating participants for the focus groups, as discussed in the pre site evaluation meeting. - Begin working with the SPCSA Team Lead, school community, and Board to determine the schedule for the visit.
-This will likely take several iterations to finalize. - Begin working to complete the Presentation Slides for the school.

-Three weeks prior to the Site Evaluation

-- L E-mail presentation to the team lead and finalize the onsite presentation - U Work with the Team Lead to finalize the schedule. - Make final logistical preparations, including designation of room for evaluative team and focus group participation (as applicable) - □ Confirm all focus group participants.
-Submit a completed Focus Group template, (Appendix F by e-mailing to the team lead.
-Arrange any necessary coverage of staff participants.

-Two Weeks prior to the Site Evaluation

-Send the gathered required pre-visit documents to the SPCSA Team Lead, using provided naming conventions.
+Three weeks prior to the Site Evaluation ☐ E-mail presentation to the team lead and finalize the onsite presentation Work with the Team Lead to finalize the schedule.
+Make final logistical preparations, including designation of room for evaluative team and focus group participation (as applicable) Confirm all focus group participants.
+Submit a completed Focus Group template, (Appendix F I e-mailing to the team lead.
+Arrange any necessary coverage of staff participants. ру Two Weeks prior to the Site Evaluation Send the gathered required pre-visit documents to the SPCSA Team Lead, using provided naming conventions.
 Work with Team Lead to clarify any submissions (see Epicenter and E-mail list on page all due no later than 2 weeks prior to the site evaluation.
-See the new procedure for the staff focus group on page 15 of this handbook.

-One week prior to the Site Evaluation

-Inform the staff focus group members of the day and time and place the interview will be conducted.
+See the new procedure for the statement focus group on page 15 of this handbook.
+One week prior to the Site Evaluation Inform the staff focus group members of the day and time and place the interview will be conducted.
 See pg.
 15 for more information.

-□ Speak with the Team Lead to finalize all logistical and schedule details.
-This includes parking details, securementof private space for SPCSA team use.

-One day before the Site Evaluation

-- Distribute the SPCSA's visit schedule to the school community, including janitorial staff, school security, and other personnel - Ensure all requested materials are available, organized, and clearly labeled in the team's private meeting space. - □ Have teachers post the schedule for their classroom for the day of the visit on the door of their classroom. - Remind teachers to make requested documents (i.e., lesson plans, grade books, student work) available in a clearly marked spot in their classroom. - Determine which stakeholders will attend the end of day debriefing.

-During the Site Evaluation

-- □ Ensure the team's meeting room is labeled and remains private for the duration of the visit. - Ensure that Focus Group/Interview rooms are labeled remain private while they are being conducted. - Make sure point person is available to the evaluation team for a morning overview, and school presentation as well as the end of day briefing. - Bring concerns/questions to the Team Lead as they arise.
+Speak with the Team Lead to finalize all logistical and schedule details.
+This includes parking details, securement of private space for SPCSA team use.
+One day before the Site Evaluation ☐ Distribute the SPCSA's visit schedule to the school community, including janitorial staff, school security, and other personnel ☐ Ensure all requested materials are available, organized, and clearly labeled in the team's private meeting space.
+Have teachers post the schedule for their classroom for the day of the visit on the door of their classroom. ☐ Remind teachers to make requested documents (i.e., lesson plans, grade books, student work) available in a clearly marked spot in their classroom.
+Determine which stakeholders will attend the end of day debriefing.
+During the Site Evaluation ☐ Ensure the team's meeting room is labeled and remains private for the duration of the visit. ☐ Ensure that Focus Group/Interview rooms are labeled remain private while they are being conducted.
+Make sure point person is available to the evaluation team for a morning overview, and school presentation as well as the end of day briefing.
+Bring concerns/questions to the Team Lead as they arise.